beginner1999/Calculator/README.md

 # Calculator
-Note: If you want to make the calculator's user interface more beautiful, you need to introduce a beautyeye package.
+Note: If you want to make the calculator's user interface more beautiful, you need to introduce a beautyeye package.I have uploaded it.

   This project makes a calculator and has a simple user interface for operation.
 The programming language is implemented through JAVA, including the interface is also implemented through the Java GUI.
 The idea of programming is mainly through the lexical analysis, grammatical analysis and semantic analysis learned in the compilation principle class.
 Lexical analysis is implemented by constructing DFA, grammatical analysis uses algorithm-first grammar, and semantic analysis uses inverse Polish.